aurait

 USAGE

-It expresses hypothetical situations or politeness.
+It expresses hypothetical situations, uncertainty, or reported information.

 TRAPS